-Pursuant to Article 7 of the Law on Public Debt ("Official Gazette of the Republic of Macedonia", nos.
-62/05, 88/08, 35/11 and 139/14 and "Official Gazette of the Republic of North Macedonia", no. 98/19) sets out the preparation and the implementation of a medium-term Public Debt Management Strategy, which covers a period of three years and is adopted by the Government of the Republic of North Macedonia.
-Although the legal obligation for three-year projections for the debt level and the debt structure, Ministry of Finance increases the transparency when managing public finances by including two additional years, i.e. projections for public debt trend in the period 2021-2025.
-Projections on debt stock and structure are in line with the projections in the Revised 2021-2023 Fiscal Strategy (with 2025 prospects).
+Article 7 of the Law on Public Debt ("Official Gazette of the Republic of Macedonia", nos.
+62/05, 88/08, 35/11, 139/14 and "Official Gazette of the Republic of North Macedonia", nos.
+98/19 and 151/21) sets out the preparation and the implementation of a medium-term Public Debt Management Strategy, which covers a period of three years and is adopted by the Government of the Republic of North Macedonia.
+Despite the legal obligation for three-year projections for the debt level and the debt structure, Ministry of Finance increases the transparency when managing public finances by including two additional years, i.e. projections for public debt trend in the period 2023-2027.
+Projections on debt stock and structure are in line with the projections in the 2023-2025 Fiscal Strategy (with 2027 prospects).